Intercultural Communication

 Course assessments take the following format:

-• Two Coursework essays
+• two coursework essays

 While the course is credit bearing, please note that successful completion of the module does not allow direct entry onto the associated Masters programme.
 To be eligible for entry onto the degree, you will still need to meet the necessary requirements and submit an application via Admissions.